-Gordon and Maggie Kelley's Ringsend house is a brave adventure, bringing the idea of recycling to new and beautiful heights.
+Gordon and Maggie Kelley's shipping container house in Ringsend is a brave adventure, bringing the idea of recycling to new and beautiful heights.

 Where does the story of Gordon and Maggie Kelley's intriguingly brilliant home in Dublin's Ringsend begin?
 Was it when Gordon was out on the water with his local Poolbeg Sailing Club, eyeing up Dublin's docks from the sea?
 Or maybe it was earlier, when he stored his father's furniture in a shipping container awaiting the day he would have his own family home?
 Perhaps the seeds of the idea came from even further back, when Gordon's great great grandfather, Robert Moore, financed the original modular shipping container, to transport fruit - a fact that Gordon only discovered when he began to research his project.

-This was the challenge for Matthew Beattie, Deirdre McMenamin and Dougal Sheridan of LiD Architecture, along with builder PJ McGann.
+This was the challenge for Matthew Beattie, Deirdre McMenamin and Dougal Sheridan of LiD Architecture, along with builder JP McGann.
 LiD had worked on an unbuilt idea for a shipping container project - Dublin Parlour at the Point Village, so he was the obvious choice for this adventure.
-Meanwhile, McGann says that it was the spirit of the project that drew his team. ?It's like riding a bicycle, it looks easy until you go to do it yourself,? he says. ?But if it's mad and no one else can, or wants to do it, we're there.?
+Meanwhile, McGann says that it was the spirit of the project that drew his team.
+"It's like riding a bicycle, it looks easy until you go to do it yourself," he says.
+"But if it's mad and no one else can, or wants to do it, we're there."

 This approach has served the Kelleys well, and Gordon is full of praise for everyone who got behind the family to help make it happen.
 It became something of a meitheal, the Irish term for a project in which the whole community helps.
 Now Gordon, Maggie, and children Gordie and Penny Bell have settled into their three-bedroom home, but they're still saving.
 The final plans include another storey, which will give them 158 square metres on a 70 square metre site.
 And no one deserves it more than this brilliant family, who have dared to be different and come up smiling.